 Full information is accessible at bit.ly/CESJMiniGrants.

 Deadline: Application deadline in early spring.
-See website for details.Website and Application Form: http://langcesj.org/resourcesFocus: Social justice, activism, summer internships Eligibility Criteria: Current full-time Eugene Lang College students and graduating seniors.
+See website for details.Website and Application Form: langcesj.org/resourcesFocus: Social justice, activism, summer internships Eligibility Criteria: Current full-time Lang students and graduating seniors.
 Priority will be given to applicants who have not received funding from Lang CESJ in the previous academic year, DACA students, students affected by the executive order travel ban, and applicants with a GPA of 3.0 or higher.
 Eligible internships include part-time and full-time internships (any location) that require at least 160 hours over the course of the summer, would otherwise be unpaid, and are dedicated to a social justice mission.
-Applicants should have been offered internships by the time they apply.Amount: Grants up to $2,800.Endorsement: Contact information for the internship supervisor is required, as he or she will be contacted during the application process.Application Components: Application by online form only.
+Applicants should have been offered internships by the time they apply.Amount: Grants of up to $2,800Endorsement: Contact information for the internship supervisor is required, as he or she will be contacted during the application process.Application Components: Application by online form only

 Lang Civic Engagement and Social Justice (Lang CESJ) dedicates funding to Lang students who are pursuing summer internships committed to social justice values, practice, and/or scholarship.
 Selected grantees will be required to participate in a mid-summer gathering, complete a written reflection, and present their work at a fall mixer event on campus.
 Please read the full details on the application form website before applying.
 Questions can be directed to email@example.com.

-Deadline: Spring 2018 applications due October 20, 2017.Contact: Please email Civic Liberal Arts Director Danielle Goldman at
+Deadline: April 2019Contact: Please email Civic Liberal Arts director Danielle Goldman at

 GoldmaDT@newschool.edu to request an application form.